Thires/InventoryView-1/README.md

 /InventoryView command  (/iv command for short) /InventoryView scan  -- scan the items on the current character.
 /InventoryView open  -- open the InventoryView Window to see items.
+/InventoryView search keyword -- Will search xml for matches from command line.
+/InvenotryView path tap -- Will show the path from command line.

 Along with sending "Scan Complete" to the screen, the phrase "InventoryView scan complete" is sent to the parser at the end allowing you to do an inventory scan from a login or other script if desired.